 Friend and fellow researcher Ed Tonks has pointed out to me just how special these medals are (see previous post for a photo) – the 1914 Star is very rare, with only approximately 123 awarded to Australians including a small number from Matron Ida Greaves’ unit, the Australian Voluntary Hospital.
 Not to be confused with the 1914-15 Star which is much more common.

 The oak leaf on Matron Greaves’ Victory Medal ribbon denotes Mention In Despatches.
-Ed tells me that although Ida Greaves was mentioned twice, irrespective of how many mentions, only one oak leaf emblem was to be worn.
-The first mention, which led to the award of the Royal Red Cross was as follows:
+Ed tells me that although Ida Greaves was mentioned three times, irrespective of how many mentions, only one oak leaf emblem was to be worn.
+The first mention, which preceded the award of the Royal Red Cross was as follows:

 Despatch of J.D.P.
 French, Field Marshall, Commanding-in –Chief the British Army in the field, dated 5 April 1915 for gallant and distinguished service in the field.